dapi/import-ruby/README.md

 The import statement is used to import functions and objects that have been exported from an external module or classes in Ruby.

-This is good and simple alternative on `extend` or `include` stolen from [ES6 import statement](https://developer.mozilla.org/en/docs/web/javascript/reference/statements/import)
+This is a good and simple alternative of `extend` and `include`.
+The idea is stolen from [ES6 import statement](https://developer.mozilla.org/en/docs/web/javascript/reference/statements/import)

 ## Rationale